senzing-garage/serve-grpc/README.md

 servegrpc --help
 ```

-## Docker with internal database
+### Using command line options

+1. :pencil2: Specifying database.
+   Example:

+    ```console
+    export LD_LIBRARY_PATH=/opt/senzing/g2/lib/
+    servegrpc --database-url postgresql://username:password@postgres.example.com:5432/G2
+    ```

+### Using environment variables

+1. :pencil2: Specifying database.
+   Example:

+    ```console
+    export SENZING_TOOLS_DATABASE_URL=postgresql://username:password@postgres.example.com:5432/G2
+    export LD_LIBRARY_PATH=/opt/senzing/g2/lib/
+    servegrpc
+    ```

+### Using Docker

+This usage shows how to initialze a database with a Docker container.

-This version uses a SQLite database that is baked into the Docker container.
+1. This usage has an SQLite database that is baked into the Docker container.
    The data in the database is lost when the container is terminated.

-1. Run `senzing/servegrpc`.
+   Run `senzing/servegrpc`.
    Example:

     ```console